Pain Management FAQ

 I feel pain even while taking my drugs.
 What should I do?

 First, are you sure you’re taking your prescription right?
 Please make sure to follow your doctor’s instruction closely.
 Also, are you taking other medications?
 Take note of the pattern of your pain.
 For example, is it at a particular time in the day or after an activity?
 Provide this information to the doctor at your next visit.
-There’s nothing like "too much information" for a doctor.
-Feel free to tell the doctor all that's up with you.
+There’s nothing like “too much information” for a doctor.